-There's fierce competition between music streaming services too, but out of all the services available, there are four that can be considered the "big players": Spotify, Apple Music, Google Play Music and Amazon Music Unlimited.
+(Pocket-lint) - There are several music streaming services available in the UK, but there are a few that can be considered the "big players": Spotify, Apple Music, YouTube Music, Amazon Music Unlimited, Tidal and Deezer.

-While all four offer access to similarly large catalogues of music, each have their own unique features to help differentiate.
-Which means picking the service that is right for you can be tricky.
+All offer access to similarly large catalogues of music, but each have their own unique features to help differentiate.
+That means picking the service that is right for you can be tricky.

 - £9.99/month per user

 - £14.99/month for a family of six

 - £4.99/month for Student Membership